astronomer/docs/learn/dags.md

 ### DAG-level parameters

 In Airflow, you can configure when and how your DAG runs by setting parameters in the DAG object.
 DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task.
+In this section we cover all DAG-level parameters.

 The DAGs in the previous section have the following parameters defined:

 - `dag_id`: The name of the DAG.
 This must be unique for each DAG in the Airflow environment.
 When using the `@dag` decorator and not providing the `dag_id` parameter name, the function name is used as the `dag_id`.
 When using the `DAG` class, this parameter is required.
 - `start_date`: The date and time after which the DAG starts being scheduled.
 Note that the first actual run of the DAG may be later than this date depending on how you define the schedule.
 See [DAG scheduling and timetables in Airflow](scheduling-in-airflow.md) for more information.
 This parameter may be required depending on your Airflow version and `schedule`.
 - `schedule`: The schedule for the DAG.
 There are many different ways to define a schedule, see [Scheduling in Airflow](scheduling-in-airflow.md) for more information.
 Defaults to `timedelta(days=1)`.
+This parameter replaces the deprecated `schedule_interval` and `timetable` parameters.
 - `catchup`: Whether the scheduler should backfill all missed DAG runs between the current date and the start date when the DAG is unpaused.
 This parameter defaults to `True`.
 It is a best practice to always set it to `False` unless you specifically want to backfill missed DAG runs, see [Catchup](rerunning-dags.md#catchup) for more information.

 There are many additional parameters that can be set on the DAG object.